richard-scryber/PaperworkDayDocs/docs/learning/styles/index.md

 ---

-## Basic Shapes
+## Basic Style

-The basic template is xhtml and has the **required** xml namespace (`xmlns`) attribute set to "http://www.w3.org/1999/xhtml", with an optional `scryber` processing instruction infront.

-The head element supports the standard `title`, `base`, `style` and `link` inner elements.

-The `body` defines the content of the page(s) within the document including most html elements, inline svg content and graphic images.

-Css styles can either be referenced from `link` elements in the head or as inline `style` elements with css content.
+Css styles can either be referenced from `link` elements in the head or as `style` elements with css content, again in the head, or declared on the element itself.

 {: .note}
 > For linked content, the html head has a `base` element that can be used for referencing